The Bridge

 .

-On 5 April 1968, Flight Lieutenant Alan Pollock, a flight commander in No. 1 (Fighter) Squadron RAF, was displeased with a shifting emphasis from manned aircraft towards guided missiles and the fact that that no aerial displays had been planned to mark the RAF's 50th anniversary.
+On 5 April 1968, Flight Lieutenant Alan Pollock, a flight commander in No. 1 (Fighter) Squadron RAF, was displeased with a shifting emphasis from manned aircraft towards guided missiles and the fact that no aerial displays had been planned to mark the RAF's 50th anniversary.
 Pollock decided on his own initiative to mark the occasion of the RAF anniversary with an unauthorized display.

 His flight left the soon-to-be-closed RAF Tangmere in Sussex to return to RAF West Raynham in Norfolk; a route that took them over London.
 Immediately after takeoff, Pollock left the flight and flew low level.
 Having "beaten up" Dunsfold Aerodrome (Hawker's home airfield), he then took his Hawker Hunter FGA.9, over London at low level, circled the Houses of Parliament three times as a demonstration against Prime Minister Harold Wilson's government, dipped his wings over the Royal Air Force Memorial on the Embankment, and finally flew under the top span of Tower Bridge.